 The Global Advisory Panel is a panel of twelve members, tasked with recommending grantmaking strategy and participating in monitoring and evaluation.
 Members of the Panel come from all over the world and reflect a broad cross-section of the disability and broader human rights community.
 The majority is nominated by international and regional Disabled Persons Organizations, through the International Disability Alliance.
 Three advisors are ‘bridge-builders’ from other human rights communities, who bring expertise from other human rights movements and learn from the disability rights movement in order to increase inclusive approaches.
 Advisors serve a four-year term.
 Meet our Advisors.

-The Disability Rights Fund’s committed staff work out of our headquarters in Boston, Massachusetts and around the world, based near the countries where we operate.
-Our work is led by those who are experts in disability rights, and understand the unique country contexts and global challenges for persons with disabilities.
+The Disability Rights Fund’s committed staff work out of our headquarters in Boston, Massachusetts and around the world, based in or near the countries where we operate.
+Our work is led by those who are experts in disability rights – people with disabilities themselves – and understand the unique country contexts and global challenges for persons with disabilities.
 Meet our Staff.